DaviReis136/DaviReis136/README.md

 - I study Data Science 💻
-- I am formating in statics in Escola Nacional de Ciencias Eatatisitcas - Instituto Brasilero de Geografia e Estatistica( The only governamental of Statitics inBrazil and the first course of statitics on Latin American)
+- I am formating in statics in Escola Nacional de Ciencias Eatatisitcas - Instituto Brasilero de Geografia e Estatistica (The only governamental of Statitics in Brazil) The first course of statitics on Latin American)
 - I really love my professional area 💙
 - I live on Rio de Janeiro - RJ ✈️🌊
 - I hava a really wish to travel to annother country someday 🗺️